-- 1 The most common reasons calibration procedures are updated are, i) to enhance system performance specifications, ii) to improve mean time before failure (MTBF) adversely affected by the current procedure or, iii) to address modes of function and failure over the wider scope of a system's influence on, and interaction with, target systems.
+The most common reasons calibration procedures are updated are, i) to enhance system performance specifications, ii) to improve mean time before failure (MTBF) adversely affected by the current procedure or, iii) to address modes of function and failure over the wider scope of a system's influence on, and interaction with, target systems.
 In this case, the updated calibration procedure in the APPENDIX radically alters the function of the NRCL device (section [1]) from an enhanced true random number generator (TRNG) to a network component that may have significant ramifications with respect to forecasting schemes.
-Having said that, the following dissertation has nothing to do with random numbers per se, but rather the application of two diametrically opposed information archetypes contained within a single waveform type. - 2 The introductory section presents some basic concepts that prompted the revision of the original calibration procedure.
-Yet due to limited resources, these concepts are, at best, conjecture since no field data has ever been collected from any working network of NRCL devices, large or small, as to how such a network would behave under the influence of unusual or extraordinary phenomena.
-This paper is a compilation of personal notes and observations from the original NRCL proof-of-concept prototype development that are included as a preface to the updated calibration procedure.
-Notably, the preface highlights an oversimplified interpretation of semiconductor physics commensurate with the NRCL Low Entropy Calibration objective, which is to assemble an interactive network of NRCL devices that, in theory, can collectively detect phenomena not strictly bound by causal reality at the macroscopic level.
+Having said that, the following dissertation has nothing to do with random numbers per se, but rather an explicit application of two diametrically opposed information archetypes contained within a single bitstream or binary sequence (Figure 1).